Teams, tales and tips – a guide to the local game

 More regular is the pre-season Valais Cup, played for the third time in 2015 and attracting the likes of Benfica, Shakhtar Donetsk and Porto.

 The nearest airport to Sion is Geneva Cointrin International 160km (100 miles) away.
-A direct train runs from Genève-Aéroport to Sion (every 30min, 2hr journey time, SF26 single).
-Trains from Bern, Basel and Zürich, including Zürich airport, require a change in Visp.
+A direct train runs from Genève-Aéroport to Sion (SF26 single, every 30mins, 2hr journey time).
+Trains from Berne, Basel and Zürich, including Zürich airport, require a change in Visp.

 Sion’s adjacent bus and train stations are strolling distance from the walkable town centre.